vari-bbc/scRNAseq/README.md

 3. Fill out 'bin/config.yaml' to indicate the location of index files, the scRNA-seq technology etc. See config file comments for more details.

-   For variant calling, set 'call_variants' to True.
-To variant call only a subset of the cell barcodes, specify only those barcodes in the 'sample_decoder' file.
+   **For variant calling**, set 'call_variants' to True. **To variant call only a subset of the cell barcodes**, specify only those barcodes in the 'sample_decoder' file.
 See config file for more info.

 4. Run `qsub -q bbc bin/run_snakemake.sh`.